Plotting

 Provided with an active cpymad instance after having ran a script, will returns different portions of the twiss table’s dataframe for different magnetic elements.

-• xlimits (tuple[float, float]) -- will only consider elements within xlim (for the s coordinate) if this is not None, using the tuple passed.
+• xlimits (tuple[float, float], optional) -- If given, will be used for the xlim (for the s coordinate), using the tuple passed.

 Example